-Capital Gains Tax (CGT) on the sale, gift or exchange of an asset
+Capital Gains Tax (CGT) on the disposal of an asset

 Overview

-CGT is a tax you pay on any capital gain (profit) made when you dispose of an asset.
+CGT is a tax you pay on any capital gain (profit) made when you sell, gift or exchange an asset.
 It is the chargeable gain that is taxed, not the whole amount you receive.
 The chargeable gain is usually the difference between the price you paid for the asset and the price you disposed of it for.
+The current rate of CGT is 33% for most gains.
 CGT is payable by the person making the disposal.

 An asset is something of value that can be converted into cash.
 You have disposed of an asset if you have: